Loxodromia/Local_LLM/README.md

 # Dependencies

 1. Install Tesseract for OCR: ` https://github.com/UB-Mannheim/tesseract/wiki `
 Run the installer.
 By default, it installs to C:\Program Files\Tesseract-OCR.

-Add Tesseract to your system PATH:
-Right-click "This PC" → Properties → Advanced system settings → Environment Variables.

-Under "System variables," find Path, click Edit, and add C:\Program Files\Tesseract-OCR.
+Otherwise, adjust the path in ` fileprocessing.py ` # Dependencies
 Verify installation by opening a Command Prompt and running:

 ` tesseract --version `

 You should see the Tesseract version (e.g., tesseract v5.3.4).

 2. Install Poppler for pdf 2 image: ` https://stackoverflow.com/questions/53481088/poppler-in-path-for-pdf2image `
+Meaning, download it and unzip in a location whose path you'll enter in ` fileprocessing.py ` # Dependencies